 The majority of war memorials date from the 20th century, and most of those from the years after the First World War.
 National and city memorials were generally monumental in concept and size but in towns and villages they tended to be more modest in style.
 Whatever their appearance, they continue to act as focal points for the commemoration of those killed and affected by war and as places for reflection on the effects of their loss on a community and society as a whole.

 In addition to their continuing commemorative role, many war memorials are of significant architectural, historic or artistic quality and have become key parts of the historic environment; it is therefore important that their physical condition should be safeguarded for the benefit of future generations as well as our own.

-Volunteers directed by Cam Parish Council Project Officer, Jo Lewis, have put in many hours improving the gardens and the area around War Memorial at St Bartholomew's.
+Volunteers from the Blooming Cam group directed by Cam Parish Council Project Officer, Jo Lewis, have put in many hours improving the gardens and the area around War Memorial at St Bartholomew's.